Your ATM Card and Identity Theft

 Card "skimming" is a popular way for identity thieves to get your ATM card information.
 Sometimes they put a device on the ATM machine itself.
 The skimmer looks like part of the machine and can be tough to spot.
 When you put your card into the machine, it passes through the skimmer first.
 When your transaction is done you get your card back none the wiser.

 The identity thief will collect the skimmer later, and your card number with it.
 Or, the skimmer may have a miniature Bluetooth device.
 If this is the case, the identity thief doesn't even have to collect the skimmer but just get close enough to download the information.
 Recently, skimmers have been found on gas pumps as well.

 Common Sense Tips

-Use cash instead.
+- Use cash instead.
 After all, if an identity thief gets away with money all you have lost is the money she took.
-Most places still take money and you usually don't have to have ID.
+Most places still take the money and you usually don't have to have an ID.